stiggg/xi-error-bundle/README.md

 ## Exception message formatting

-During development, you want to see exactly what went wrong.
-In production on the other hand, you don't want to show the actual, possibly very detailed exception message.
+During development, every bit of information helps with debugging the code as soon as errors happen.
+In production it is desirable to hide the actual, possibly very detailed exception message to the public, and show something generic instead.

 Exception message formatter component/service takes an exception, and returns the original exception message or a general error message *depending on the current environment*.
 By default, the original exception message is intended to be shown to developer in **"test"** or **"dev"** environment, and end-user sees some more general error message in other environments.

 ```php
 <?php